-The Division of Space History (DSH) is the focal point for the space-related historical research, collecting and exhibit work of the Museum.
-Curators and staff within the department research and publish; engage in public outreach through exhibitions, lectures, and other means; and collect and manage the care of rocket and space artifacts in the Museum's National Collection.
-The Division embodies the Museum's mission to preserve, understand, and communicate the history of rocketry and space exploration, as part of the larger story of United States and world history.
+The Space History Department is the focal point for the space-related historical research, collecting, and exhibit work of the Museum.
+Curators and specialists within the Department research and publish; engage in public outreach through exhibitions, lectures, and other means; and collect and manage the rocket, space, and science artifacts in the Museum's National Collection.
+The Department's work embodies the Museum's mission to preserve, understand, and communicate the history of rocketry and space exploration as part of the larger story of United States and world history.
 As a museum, our special strength is documenting this history through our artifacts.
 The Museum possesses an unparalleled collection that preserves many facets of rocketry and space exploration undertaken by the United States and, to a lesser degree, other countries.
-Our artifacts cover programs and technology created for human spaceflight, rocketry and missiles, computers and avionics, commercial satellites, military space, space sciences, ground- and space-based astronomy, and foreign space programs.
-These artifacts are on display in a number of venues: the Museum on the National Mall, at the Steven F. Udvar-Hazy Center, and, through the Division's active loan program, at museums around the United States and around the world.
+Our artifacts cover programs and technologies created for human spaceflight, rocketry and missiles, computers and avionics, commercial satellites, military space, space sciences, ground- and space-based astronomy, solar system exploration, foreign space programs, and social/cultural artifacts related to people, programs, and public interest in space.
+These artifacts are on display in a number of venues: the Museum on the National Mall, at the Steven F. Udvar-Hazy Center, and, through the active loan program, at museums around the nation and the world.

-Using the Museum's collections, as well as archival and bibliographic sources, the Division investigates the disciplines that use the vantage point of space, including astronomy, space physics, atmospheric sciences, communications, and life sciences, and also the means by which humans have probed or explored space, including rockets, launch vehicles, and spacecraft.
+Using the Museum's collections, as well as archival and bibliographic sources, the Department's historians investigate the disciplines that use the vantage point of space, including astronomy, space physics, atmospheric sciences, communications, and life sciences, and also the means by which humans have probed or explored space, including rockets, launch vehicles, spacecraft, spacesuits, cameras, and all manner of instruments and crew equipment.
 Its research encompasses historical studies of space science and exploration, as well as technical surveys of space disciplines.
-In addition, the Division undertakes historical studies of the social and cultural, economic and political aspects of space flight and exploration.
+In addition, the Department pursues historical studies of the social and cultural, economic and political aspects of spaceflight and space exploration.

-CERUZZI, Paul E., Division Chair and Curator, Aerospace Computing and Electronics.
+CERUZZI, Paul E., Curator, Aerospace Computing and Electronics.
 B.A.
 (1970) Yale University; Ph.D.
 (1981) University of Kansas.
 Research specialties: Aerospace electronics, computing, microelectronics, missile guidance & control.